Mario2425/Cluckabunga/README.md

 16.6b1 | Support for puaf_landa will be
 available as soon as i finish.

-# What will be added in the next update
+# In the next update
 Added: Support for iOS 16.6b2-16.6.1 & 17.0b5